01-edu/public/subjects/forum/security/README.md

 - The implementation of [Rate Limiting](https://en.wikipedia.org/wiki/Rate_limiting) must be present on this project

-- You should encrypt :
-  - Clients passwords.
-  - Database, for this you will have to create a password for your database.
+- You should encrypt at least the clients passwords.
+As a Bonus you can also encrypt the database, for this you will have to create a password for your database.

 Sessions and cookies were implemented in the [previous project](../README.md) but not under-pressure (tested in an attack environment).
 So this time you must take this into account.